Modern Cloth Nappy & Sanitary Products Rebate

 • The applicant must be a Town of Bassendean property owner or strata company.
 Currently no applications will be accepted from tenants.

-• Battle-axe developments and strata complex/ grouped dwellings where the verge is shared can apply for the rebate but must have written support from the other property owners sharing the verge, stating that they support the verge transformation.
-This letter of support must come from the property owners or strata company.
+• Battle-axe developments and strata complex or grouped dwellings where the verge is shared can apply for the rebate, but the applicant must have written support from the property owners sharing the verge, stating that they support the transformation.
+This letter of support must be submitted to the Town by the property owners who share the verge or the strata company, not the applicant.

 • The current verge must not be an existing native/waterwise garden.